Trial of the Major War Criminals before the International Military Tribunal (The Blue Series)

 Published in 1947, Lynn’s copy of the series was previously owned by U.S. Supreme Court Justice Robert H. Jackson, who was also the Chief Prosecutor at the Nuremberg Trials.

-George Rhetts, a soldier who served in the US army in WWII, was a war book collector.
-In 1947, he saw an advertisement which announced the publication of the Blue Series from the Nuremberg Trials.
-He had to wait over nine years until he could save enough money to buy the 42 volume set.
+George Rhetts, a soldier who served in the US Army in WWII and a war book collector, saw an advertisement that announced the publication of the Blue Series, but didn’t have the money to buy an entire set.

-In 1956, he had finally saved enough money, only to learn that one of the volumes was missing.
-Rhetts wanted the complete series and so he wrote to his congressman, John Roush.
+In 1956, Rhetts finally purchased a set, only to learn that one of the volumes was missing.
+Rhetts, who wanted the complete series, wrote to his congressman, John Roush, for help.

-Roush contacted the Library of Congress, the Supreme Court and different libraries around DC.
-A clerk from the Supreme Court told Roush that U.S. Supreme Court Justice Robert H. Jackson had stored the 42 volume set in the basement of the Supreme Court building.
+Roush contacted the Library of Congress, the Supreme Court, and various libraries around DC.
+A clerk from the Supreme Court told Roush that U.S. Supreme Court Justice Robert H. Jackson had a 42-volume set stored in the basement of the Supreme Court building.

-Roush was able to retrieve the Blue Series and sent it to Rhett with the condition that he donate the Blue Series to a library when he was done with it.
-When Rhetts was finished with the 42 volume series he gave the books to his sister in law, Marylin Shorenstein.
-Shorenstein had recently joined a new organization called LEAH (League for Educational Awareness of the Holocaust).
+Roush sent it to Rhetts with the condition that, when he was finished with it, he donate the series to a library.
+Rhetts later gave the books to his sister-in-law Marylin Shorenstein, who had recently joined a new organization called LEAH (League for Educational Awareness of the Holocaust).

-Shorenstein donated the entire 42 volume series to Lynn.
+Shorenstein then donated the entire 42-volume series to Lynn in 1998.